ckespa.aubrielayne.com

 Escrow refers to the process in which the funds of a transaction (such as the sale of a house) are held by a third party, often

 the title company or an attorney in the case of real estate, pending the fulfillment of the transaction.
+An escrow agent is a licensed professional that can countersign insurance forms and supervises the transaction.

 WHAT ARE THE TITLE INSURANCE POLICY TYPES?